Ihinr-nOS/CcHub-Ihinr-nOS/README.md

 ### View the Generated Documentation

-The latest version of the Oniro Project documentation is available at: [docs.oniroproject.org](https://docs.oniroproject.org/).
+The latest version of the PureHarmony Project documentation is available at: [docs.oniroproject.org](https://docs.oniroproject.org/).

 ## Building the Documentation Locally